Cuadernos de Derecho y Comercio

 - Año 2011: Número 56, Número 55

-The magazine was born with the purpose of contributing to the research in Commercial Law, promoting publications able to serve as a meeting point between the university and law professionals, with the purpose of establishing a connection between the depth and scientific rigour of the academic world and the perception of the needs resulting from the professional exercise due to the contact with the commercial and financial traffic.
+The magazine was founded with the aim of contributing to research in Commercial Law, promoting publications serving as a meeting point between universities and legal professionals, so as to establish a connection between the depth and scientific rigour of the academic world, and the perception of needs derived from professional practice through contact with the commercial and financial dealings.

-After the integration of Trade Brokers and Notaries, the magazine remains faithful to its initial purpose: offer to the studious and specialised public in the field of Commercial Law works of both academic and practical interest in the means of contributing to a better knowledge and exercise in this brand of Private Law.
+Following the integration of Trade Brokers and Notaries, the magazine remains true to its initial goal: to offer readers with a specialised, learned interest in the field of Commercial Law works of both academic and practical relevance as a means of contributing to better understanding and practice in this branch of Private Law.

-After many years working exclusively on paper, in 2020 the magazine launches the digital version in order to accommodate itself to the new technological reality and to achieve greater dissemination.
+After many years of being available only in print format, in 2020 the magazine is launching a digital version so as to adapt to our new technological reality and achieve greater reach.

-Cuadernos de Derecho y Comercio is published twice a year in the months of June and December.
-It publishes papers in Spanish, and occasionally in English, French, German or Italian and is divided into five sections: academic studies, comments on judicial rulings and resolutions, legal practice, commercial clauses and reviews.
+Cuadernos de Derecho y Comercio is published twice yearly in the months of June and December.
+It publishes papers in Spanish, and occasionally in English, French, German and Italian, and is divided into four sections: academic studies, legal practice, comments on judicial rulings and decisions, and reviews.

-The first section contains original scientific works regarding a specific subject within one the branches of Commercial Law.
-The second one includes critical or analytical commentaries on specific legal issues, judicial rulings or resolutions of the General Direction of Legal Security and Public Faith, whose interest derives from the nature of the subject or from its recent or controversial character.
-The third section is geared towards practice and publishes papers which, either for its content, either for its pragmatic purpose, pretend to be working tools in the field of Commercial Law, especially those which propose and analyse specific clauses used in commercial contracts that may be useful for legal operators.
-Finally, the last section is dedicated to reviews of doctoral theses, law books, congresses or any other kind of events of academic interest.
+The first section contains original scientific works regarding a specific subject within any of the branches of Commercial Law.
+The second is geared towards practice and publishes papers which in terms of either their content or pragmatic purpose aim to serve as working tools in the field of Commercial Law.
+The third section includes critical or analytical commentaries on specific legal issues, judicial rulings or decisions of the Directorate-General for Legal Security and Public Record, the relevance of which derives from the nature of the subject or its recent or controversial character.
+Finally, the last section is dedicated to reviews of books, doctoral theses, seminars, conventions or any other type of event of academic interest.

-Likewise, for many years, the magazine has been publishing extraordinary monographic issues with a dual objective: broaden our knowledge of the different branches of Commercial Law -consumer law, company law, bankruptcy, competition law etc.-; and offer useful material for professional practice in this area, such as the Compendium of Company Law in America or in North Africa and Europe.
-With the digital version the objective is to fulfil both aims by publishing monographs.
+The magazine has likewise for many years published special monographic issues with a twofold objective: to broaden our knowledge of the different branches of Commercial Law -consumer law, company law, bankruptcy, competition law etc.-; and/or to offer useful material for professional practice in this area, such as the Compendium of Company Law in America or in North Africa and Europe.
+With the digital version the goal is to continue fulfilling both aims by publishing monographs.

 EDITORIAL BOARD